Journey into Disaster

 Jan continues to look at an imaginary point on the wall behind the computer.

 Ma’am Tolisan tries again awkwardly: “Don’t be afraid.
 You can tell us anything.
 We’re on your side.
 Trust us.”

 The boys are silent.
-The conversation is extremely uncomfortable and embarrassing for them.
+The conversation is very uncomfortable and embarrassing for them.

 Ma’am Papillio is frustrated and realizes that she doesn’t get the five.
-She failed to build the bridge.
+She failed to build a bridge.

 The children are remaining silent and continue to avoid direct eye contact with each other and with the policewomen.

-Ma’am Papillio opens a tiny bottle of “Efficascent Oil“ now, putting drops at the tip of her index fingers and rubbing her temples.
-Immediately the small room smells pleasantly of the essential herbals.
+Ma’am Papillio opens a tiny bottle of “Efficascent Oil”, putting drops at the tip of her index fingers and rubbing her temples.
+Immediately the small chamber smells pleasantly of the essential herbals.

-“Does anyone like a refreshment?“ she asks and recognizes how cute the small boys are.
+“Does anyone like a refreshment?” she asks and recognizes how cute the little boys are.
 Ma’am Papillio is sadly: “Tommy is a nice guy.
-He likes you all.
+He likes you.
 That’s right, isn’t it?
-He is your big friend and best buddy.
+He is your big friend and buddy.
 If there were anything unusual between you and Tommy, say it, boys.
 I know this is maybe embarrassing for you.
 You may already know that adults do things that children don’t do.
-And all of you probably know a bayot, a homosexual.
+And all of you probably know a bayot — a homosexual?
 A man who lives with a man and not with a woman.”

-The young nod barely visible and grin a little.
+The boys nod barely visibly and grin a little.

 Aboy suddenly laughs: “The cousin of Sam is that one!”